Adinkra-Ideas/PBX_Setup/README.md

 <br />

 ## :wrench:  Equipments Used
-Below is a List showing the some of the Tools/Equipments used that are worth mentioning for this Project:
+Below is a List showing some of the Tools/Equipments used that are worth mentioning for this Project:

 - Official FreePBX 16 ISO
 - Paid Vultr Cloud Servers